John 19:28-42 The Death of Jesus on the Cross

 Verse 40: "So they took the body of Jesus and bound it in linen cloths with the spices, as is the burial custom of the Jews."

 The Greeks and Romans often burned their dead heroes.
 The Egyptians even mutilated theirs for embalming, but not the Jews.
-The Jewish bodies were wrapped in shrouds, sometimes expensive ones, especially prepared for burials.
+The Jewish bodies were wrapped in shrouds especially prepared for burials.

-John gave more exact details concerning the death of Jesus than the synoptic gospels, and for good reason.
+John gave details that are more exact, on the death of Jesus than the Synoptic Gospels, and for good reason.
 We will see an astounding miracle concerning the grave clothes later in a following study.

 Verses 41: "Now in the place where he was crucified there was a garden, and in the garden a new tomb in which no one had yet been laid."

 According to Jewish customs, burials had to be outside the city walls.
-To be buried in a tomb not yet used was a special honor and would also make the tomb difficult to confuse with others in that area.
+To be buried in a tomb not yet used was a special honor, and would make the tomb difficult to confuse with others in that area.